Student Learning Outcomes

 - Construct comprehensive free-body diagrams (FBD) to solve classic mechanics problems.

-- Solve problems using algebra and trigonometry related to the linear motion of objects' speed, velocity, acceleration, circular motion, and projectile motion.
+- Solve problems using algebra and trigonometry related to the linear motion of objects ? speed, velocity, acceleration, circular motion, and projectile motion.

 - Analyze the motion of an object along an inclined plane by using Newton's second law of motion.